-Soil fertility management has indisputably large effects on crops, farms, and the environment.
-“Soil Balancing” based on base cation saturation ratios is one of three major philosophies of soil fertility management.
-Proponents of the soil balancing philosophy describe it as a holistic approach able to enhance crop yield, soil and crop quality, and weed control.
-These benefits, however, have not been demonstrated experimentally nor have the possible drawbacks of soil balancing been examined and discussed widely.
-For example, there are questions about the cost of implementing and the return on investment from using a soil balancing-centered philosophy, perhaps especially within commercial vegetable production.
+Soil management has indisputably large effects on crops, farms, and the environment.
+“Soil Balancing” (SB) based on base cation saturation ratios is one major approach to soil management.
+Proponents of SB describe it as a holistic approach to enhancing soil health, crop yield and quality, and weed control – one or more of which can also enhance farm income.
+These benefits, however, have not been demonstrated experimentally nor have the possible drawbacks of SB been examined and discussed widely.

 Click here to learn more about our ongoing project actvities.

 The OSU SB Team has completed dozens of farmer interviews, processed hundreds of related farmer surveys, completed numerous experiments on farms and at research stations, and listened carefully to input from its Stakeholder Advisory Committee and farmer- and consultant-partners in its effort.
 As a next step, we look to catalyze dynamic, informative, and stakeholder-focused conversations about the basis and practice of SB.
 Please join us and to listen, learn, and contribute.
 Resource people will be on hand to provide input but also wish to hear from callers.